Arts based research

 Current studio work

-My latest work is a series called an alphabet of unremarkable onjects.
+A fairly recent piece of work is a series called an alphabet of unremarkable onjects.
 We can easily overlook the things that we use every day, and so in these paintings I have placed them centre stage.